4-6-4: North American production list

-Chesapeake and Ohio 490 Hudson Steam Locomotive at the B&O Railroad Museum in Baltimore, Maryland.
+Chesapeake and Ohio 490 Hudson Steam Locomotive at the National Museum of Railroad History & Innovation in Baltimore, Maryland.
 The locomotive was built as a 4-6-2 Pacific in 1926 and modified to this configuration in 1946.

 Altogether 21 railroads in North America owned 4-6-4s.
 Many were similar in concept to the NYC Hudsons, with 79 to 80 in driving wheels, but most were a little larger than the NYC locomotives, such as the F6 and F6a classes of the Milwaukee Road, the K-5-a class of the Canadian National, the Canadian Pacific locomotives, the S-4 class of the Burlington Route, the I-5 class of the New Haven and the 1151 class of the Lackawanna.
 The heaviest were the C&O's L2a class at 443,000 lbs, There were also the lightweights, which include the L-1 class of the Nickel Plate Road, the class D of the Maine Central and the class NR-1 of the Ferrocarriles Nacionales de México (N de M).
 On these, the extra axle was used to reduce the axle load in comparison to a 4-6-2 Pacific locomotive.

 Because the 4-6-4 design was really only optimally suited to express passenger trains, which were dieselised early, the Hudsons were early candidates for withdrawal and scrapping.
 None of the NYC locomotives survived and neither did any of the Milwaukee locomotives.
 Five Canadian Pacific Hudsons survive, including four Royal Hudsons and the un-streamlined Canadian Pacific 2816.
 Five of the Burlington Route locomotives survive, including the Aeolus.
 Other surviving 4-6-4 locomotives are two each of the Santa Fe and Canadian National, and single examples from the Chesapeake and Ohio Railway, N de M and Nickel Plate Road.
 The Pennsylvania Railroad also owned the P5 class of electric locomotives, also with a 4-6-4 wheel arrangement.